 Our main theorem (Theorem~\ref{thm:iKL}), which will be referred to as ($\bf b$-KL) here, states that there exists an isomorphism between the Grothendieck group of the BGG category $\mc O_{\bf b}$ of $\osp(2m+1|2n)$-modules of integer weights (relative to a Borel subalgebra of type $\bf b$) and $\mathbb{T}^{\bf b}_\Z$, which sends the Verma, simple, and tilting modules to the standard monomial, dual $\imath$-canonical, and $\imath$-canonical bases (at $q=1$), respectively.
 In other words, the entries of the transition matrix between (dual) $\imath$-canonical basis and monomial basis play the role of Kazhdan-Lusztig polynomials in our category $\mc O_{\bf b}$.

-Granting the existence of the (dual) $\imath$-canonical bases of $\mathbb{T}^{\bf b}$, the overall strategy of a proof of ($\bf b$-KL) follows the one employed in \cite{CLW12} in establishing Brundan's Kazhdan-Lusztig-type conjecture, which is done by induction on $n$ with the base case solved by the classical Kazhdan-Lusztig theory of type $B$ \cite{KL, BB, BK} (as reformulated above in terms of the $\imath$-involutive $\bun$-module $\VVm$).
+Granting the existence of the (dual) $\imath$-canonical bases of $\mathbb{T}^{\bf b}$, the overall strategy of a proof of ($\bf b$-KL) follows the one employed in \cite{CLW12} in establishing Brundan's Kazhdan-Lusztig-type conjecture, which is done by induction on $n$ with the base case solved by the classical Kazhdan-Lusztig theory of type $B$ \cite{KL, BB, BK} (as reformulated above in terms of the $\imath$-involutive $\Ui$-module $\VVm $).
 There are two main steps in the proof.
-First, we need (an easy generalization of) the super duality developed in \cite{CLW11} for $\osp$, which is an equivalence of parabolic categories of $\osp(2m+1|2n+\infty)$-modules and $\osp(2m+1|n|\infty)$-modules.
-We establish the corresponding combinatorial super duality which states that there is an $\bun$-isomorphism between $\mathbb{T}^{\bf b} \otimes \wedge^\infty \VV$ and $\mathbb{T}^{\bf b} \otimes \wedge^\infty \WW$, which matches the corresponding standard monomial, $\imath$-canonical, and dual $\imath$-canonical bases.
+First, we need (an easy generalization of) the super duality developed in \cite{CLW11} for $\osp$, which is an equivalence of parabolic categories of $\osp(2m+1|2n+\infty)$-modules and $\osp(2m+1|2n|\infty)$-modules.
+We establish the corresponding combinatorial super duality which states that there is an $\Ui$-isomorphism between $\mathbb{T}^{\bf b} \otimes \wedge^\infty \VV$ and $\mathbb{T}^{\bf b} \otimes \wedge^\infty \WW$, which matches the corresponding standard monomial, $\imath$-canonical, and dual $\imath$-canonical bases.